Difference Between Substack and Patreon

 This platform was made as a motive to allow ‘patrons; to set a fixed amount for their art which is created by the artists.
 When it was started, it raised $2.1 million from angel investors and venture capitalists.

-In the first 1 and a half year, they signed almost more than 125,000 patrons.
-In the year 2015, it acquired Subbable, which was a similar subscription service created by the Green brothers.
+In the first 1 and a half years, they signed almost more than 125,000 patrons.
+In 2015, it acquired Subbable, a similar subscription service created by the Green brothers.

-Patreon users are grouped according to the content type, such as video/films, podcast, comics, games, comedy, and education.
-Creators are provided with membership benefits like they can see how much revenue is generated, set a maximum limit, and patrons can cancel their payment, any time.
+Patreon users are grouped according to the content type, such as video/films, podcasts, comics, games, comedy, and education.
+Creators are provided with membership benefits like seeing how much revenue is generated, setting a maximum limit, and patrons can cancel their payment at any time.

 Main Differences Between Substack and Patreon